Modern YEAR NINE

 –FLASHBACK: From Batman #683—originally told in Batman #255.
 Dr. Achilles Milo turns famous Olympic athlete Anthony Lupus into a werewolf.
 Batman bests both Milo and his werewolf.

 –REFERENCE: In Legends #1, New Gods Vol. 3 #15, and JLA Secret Files and Origins #2 Part 2—originally told in The Brave and The Bold #112.
-Batman teams-up with Mr. Miracle and his manager Oberon to explore the Egpytian tomb of Atun.
+Batman teams-up with Mr. Miracle (Scott Free) and his manager Oberon to explore the Egyptian tomb of Atun.
 Batman learns about Mr. Miracle’s fiancée Big Barda, and their alternate dimensional home planet of New Genesis, on which the benevolent New Gods reside.
 Mr. Miracle and Big Barda are but two of many New Gods.
 Batman also learns that New Genesis can be reached via interdimensional wormholes known as Boom Tubes.
 Boom Tubes are generally activated by sentient organic-computers known as Mother Boxes (also spelled “Motherbox” and alternately “Motherboxx” or “Motherboxxx” during Grant Morrison’s Seven Soldiers series).

-–FLASHBACK: From JLA: Liberty and Justice and Final Crisis: Secret Files #1—and referenced in Identity Crisis.
+–FLASHBACK: From JLA: Liberty and Justice and Final Crisis: Secret Files #1—and referenced in Identity Crisis #2.
 Originally told in Justice League of America #111.
 The JLA defeats The Injustice Gang (aka The Injustice Gang of the World), a team led by Libra and consisting of Mirror Master (Sam Scudder), Poison Ivy, Scarecrow, Chronos, Shadow Thief, and Tattooed Man (Abel Tarrant).
 Note that the Injustice Gang is not to be confused with the Injustice Society or Injustice League, which are both separate teams.
 Unknown to the heroes, Libra had been given power by the evil New God Glorious Godfrey—with the approval of Darkseid.

 –REFERENCE: In Detective Comics #676—originally told in Detective Comics #441.
 The “Case of Judge Clay” occurs.
 Batman and Robin take down the corrupt Judge Clay after the judge accuses Batman of a crime for which the former is actually responsible.
 Batman keeps Judge Clay’s gavel as a trophy and displays in in the Batcave.